IEscher/DAI-2022-HTTP-Infra/README.md

 - docker compose: read a configuration file (in a YAML format)
     - Compose's rules can be made from created Dockerfile.
 This is great knowing that we write some for previous steps.

-From tutorial in repo's [README](../README.md) and some more web references, we can write the first [docker-compose rules file](docker-compose.yml.old)
+From tutorial in original repo's [README](https://github.com/IEscher/DAI-2022-HTTP-Infra/blob/main/Lab5-Statements.md#step-3-reverse-proxy-with-traefik) and some more web references, we can write the first [docker-compose rules](docker-images/docker-compose.yml.old)

 The rules are written to run 2 services (each service represents both previous steps) and expose their ports to the host machine.